Yes, I am a great supporter of salt, as long as it's the right kind of salt.

 Unprocessed and unrefined sea salt is not chemically cleansed and has all of its trace elements intact.
 Our bodies recognize this type of salt and can easily digest it and begin using it and its elements to its advantage.
 Trust me, you can't even tell the difference in taste when you switch your "poisonous" table salt with healthy sea salt.

-You can't assume that just because it says "unrefined" that it is "unprocessed."
+You can't assume that just because it says "unrefined" that it is unprocessed.
 Manufacturers have found loopholes and are assuming that we consumers aren't aware of what they're doing.
-Be smart and look for both words and you should be good to go.
+Be smart and look for both key words to ensure you're purchasing a beneficial sea salt.